ami-day/acebook-team-air/README.md

   ```

 You should now be able to open your browser and go to `http://localhost:3000/signup` to create a new user.

-Then, after signing up, you should be able to log in by going to `http://localhost:3000/login`.

-After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

 ### How to run automated tests